vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - start-mac-app.command
 - start-windows-app.bat

-You should also review how myOfflineAi interacts with the Ollama desktop app.
-I suggest putting Ollama into Airplane mode and turning off internet access.
+You should also review how myOfflineAi interacts with the Ollama desktop app.<br>
 This is a note from Ollama concerning privacy:<br>
 [Does Ollama send my prompts and responses back to ollama.com?](https://github.com/ollama/ollama/blob/main/docs/faq.md#does-ollama-send-my-prompts-and-responses-back-to-ollamacom)